joaquinbvw/DUCO/README.md

 Here is a quick explanation of each function member:

-## Global functions for all Stream devices
+## Global functions for all Stream objects

 ### DUCO(uint8_t led_pin = LED_BUILTIN, String ducouser = "", String rigname = "")